Empowering undocumented young people to achieve educational and career goals

 LIST OF AWARDS, EXTRACURRICULARS, AND COMMUNITY INVOLVEMENT

 SUBMISSION OF SUPPLEMENTARY MATERIALS Q: My recommenders would like me to submit their recommendations.
 Is that okay?
 A: We strongly prefer that your recommenders submit your recommendation letters separately.
 However, if you are hand delivering or mailing your application, it is fine for your recommender to give you his/her recommendation in a sealed/signed envelope.
-No matter what, we must receive all Supplementary Materials -- including your recommendations -- by March 1st at 5 PM PST in order to consider your application.
+Regardless, we must receive all Supplementary Materials -- including your recommendations -- by March 1st at 5 PM PST in order for your application to be considered.

 Q: Can I submit my transcripts separately?
 A: We strongly prefer that you submit your transcripts with the rest of your Supplementary Materials.
 No matter what, we must receive all Supplementary Materials -- including your trancripts -- by March 1st at 5 PM PST in order to consider your application.